Welcome to our gallery of gorgeous contrasting kitchen island ideas featuring a variety of styles, cabinets and countertops.

 To top off the classic flair of the space, two gorgeous classic glass chandeliers were placed about the kitchen islands, providing an ambient lighting which keeps the atmosphere warm and inviting.

 For starters, painting a kitchen island with a different color than the rest of the kitchen cabinetry can instantly liven up a space, create visual interest and significantly change the character of your home.
-In addition to that, there are still other numerous reasons as to why you should give this genius design hack a try.
+In addition to that, there are still numerous other reasons as to why you should give this genius design hack a try.

 For example, if the cabinets along the perimeter of your kitchen are in glossy white laminate finish, you can either use stainless steel for your kitchen island.
 Stone, laminates, wood, tiles and concrete all come in a wide range of color options, allowing you to mix and match endless combinations to obtain the exact contrast that fits your taste and style.

-Allows you to create contrast – Painting your kitchen island with a different color is a great way to achieve contrast.
+Allows you to create contrast: Painting your kitchen island with a different color is a great way to achieve contrast.
 As we all know, contrast is one of the key elements to achieve a well balanced design – be it a subtle or a striking one.

 Layering of textures, finishes and color can instantly add depth to a space, giving emphasis on dimension.
 A contrasting island can break the monotony of cabinetry in an “all white” or neutral kitchen color palette.
 This works particularly well for traditional inspired designs which do not have a lot color.

-It is the perfect way to make the kitchen island a focal point of your home – Painting a contrasting color for your kitchen island introduces diversity.
+It is the perfect way to make the kitchen island a focal point of your home: Painting a contrasting color for your kitchen island introduces diversity.
 At the same time, it helps you put an emphasis on the island, making it a main focus of attention in your kitchen.
 A contrasting color, whether mellow, muted or bold will instantly draw the eyes to the center of the space.

-Makes the kitchen island appear as a separate piece of furniture – Rather than looking like a another piece of kitchen cabinetry, a contrasting kitchen island appears to be separate piece of furniture that sits out on the middle of your kitchen.
+Makes the kitchen island appear as a separate piece of furniture: Rather than looking like a another piece of kitchen cabinetry, a contrasting kitchen island appears to be separate piece of furniture that sits out on the middle of your kitchen.
 Think of it as a freestanding table, but only built in.

-Contrasting Kitchen Island Combinations
+Kitchen With Contrasting Dining Island Combinations

-There is no strict limitation as to how you should design you contrasting kitchen island.
+There is no strict limitation as to how you should design your contrasting kitchen island.
 However, with all the color and material options that are available in the market, the choices can get you either quite confused or too much excited.
 It is always good to have a guideline that will help you take out the guesswork in choosing which color combinations work best for a contrasting kitchen island and cabinetry.

 Generally, most homeowners use the same color of the cabinets for the kitchen island, but they either tone it down to a lighter shade or intensify it to a darker shade.
 So if you have light brown overhead cabinets, you can use a darker shade of brown for the kitchen island, while keeping the countertop uniform for both.
 Keeping the colors under one hue ties the color palette cohesively.

 For those who want to introduce a touch of color, they usually go with a different hue but in a more subtle and mellow version.
 This is an effective solution for those who do not want to commit to the intensity of bright and vivid colors.
-For example, beige cabinets can be paired with a mellow version of yellow for the contrasting island to create a chic cottage inspired kitchen.
-Wooden cabinets can go with an olive green contrasting island for an organic and natural look.

 In addition to that, another approach is to use the color wheel as a guide for choosing the right contrasting color.
 Basically, all colors that are opposite to each other in the color wheel are “complementary” – red goes with green, blue contrasts with orange, and so on and so forth.
 Since green is the complementary color for red, a sage green contrasting island will not look out of place in a kitchen with cherry cabinets.